annsudo/katacoda-scenarios/Monolithic to micro services/step6.md

 There is a prepared template for you with imported Eureka server dependency.

-Open  `monolithic-to-microservices/start-microservices/discovery-server/src/main/java/com/devops/discoveryserver/resources/DiscoveryServerApplication.java`{{open}}
+Open  `monolithic-to-microservices/start-microservices/discovery-server/src/main/java/com/devops/discoveryserver/DiscoveryServerApplication.java`{{open}}

-The only thing we need to be is to add `@EnableEurekaServer` above the public class.
+The only thing we need to do is to add `@EnableEurekaServer` above the public class.

 ### Run it